-4.5 Setting Up the OBM Session
+4.4 Setting Up the OBM Session

 This section describes how to set up the OBM session.
-GIGAswitch/ATM System Management describes the OBM interface and its menus in more detail.
+GIGAswitch/ATM System Management describes the management commands in more detail.

 To connect to the OBM agent in the GIGAswitch/ATM system, use one of the following commands on the remote management station: